 And more importantly, what you can do about it.

 Note: I almost included another of her books, ‘The Upside Of Stress’ in this list because that’s almost as good.

 Positive affirmations and positive thinking are not always as helpful as some people in our industry would have you believe.’

-If you’re being chased by a very hungry bear and you have an angry live salmon wriggling around in underwear, thinking affirmations and telling yourself not to worry because everything will be ok, probably wont help (not you or the salmon anyway, the bear will be fine with it).
+If you’re being chased by a very hungry bear and you have an angry live salmon wriggling around in underwear, repeating positive affirmations and telling yourself not to worry because everything will be ok, probably won’t help (not you or the salmon anyway, the bear will be fine with it).